Ending the Marijuana Arrest Crusade in New York State

 NYPD Not Complying With Order to Stop Wrongful Marijuana Charges

 In September 2011, our campaign reached an apparent breakthrough when NYPD Police Commissioner Ray Kelly issued an internal directive ordering police to follow the law.
 The order prohibited police from making arrests for marijuana possession in "public view" when the person was compelled by an officer to display marijuana in public.
 This tacit admission that police have been routinely breaking the law means that hundreds of thousands of New Yorkers have been illegally arrested and falsely charged over the last 15 years.
-If properly followed, this operations order could lead to the reduction of tens of thousands of marijuana arrests every year.
-However, the NYPD are not following the directive.
-In fact, the number of marijuana arrests in 2011 increased from the near-record total in 2010.
+Although arrests have gone down, the directive didn’t yield meaningful results because NYPD is still not following the directive.
+As a result, tens of thousands of people are still being unlawfully arrested for marijuana possession, continuing to make marijuana arrests the number one arrest in NYC and a top arrest in the state.

 In 1977, New York State decriminalized possession of up to 25 grams of marijuana, making it a non-criminal violation punishable by a $100 fine, like a traffic ticket.
 “Possessing or burning marijuana in public view,” however, is a criminal misdemeanor offense.
 The police either trick people into publicly revealing marijuana concealed in a pocket or handbag by demanding they “empty their pockets” – or the police simply illegally search them – and then falsely charge and arrest them for public view or burning even when the marijuana was concealed.
 In 2011, the NYPD used this loophole to arrest 50,684 people – mostly young people of color – for misdemeanor marijuana possession, making marijuana possession the number one arrest in NYC.